Arshad-Siddiqui/bank-tech-test/README.md

 - 100% branch coverage may not be achieved in the dist folder due to how the code is compiled.
 - The tests written in Typescript reach 100% coverage however.

+## Known issues

+- The logger is responsible for displaying date so displays today's date as opposed to the one when the transaction happened.
+Date should instead be stored on each transaction so a transaction class/data-type should be created.